conorbarryhoke/conorbarryhoke.github.io/_posts/2018-10-05-Kanye-Capstone.md

 ### Machine Learning can provide powerful tools in the detection of changes

+My analysis was an exploration into what was possible at the intersection of machine learning and mental health treatment.
+As I continue to learn and build on the skills I learn at General Assembly, I hope to be able to contribute more on topics that can have a positive impact.

-What we can discover can help the millions of people not only living with bipolar disorder but also their friends, families, and coworkers, the ones they love manage an often misunderstood disorder.
+What we can discover can help the millions of people not only living with bipolar disorder but also their friends, families, coworkers, and the ones they love manage an often misunderstood disorder.

 ### _Applied to mental health treatment_
 - Beyond Doctor Visits